xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

 # Multipathing

 How to properly setup a new SR with multipathing on Xen Orchestra and XCP-ng.

+Multipathing uses several independent network or SAN paths between each host and the storage unit.
+It is the recommended setup for iSCSI and Fibre Channel SRs: a path failure (NIC, cable, switch, controller) doesn't interrupt storage traffic, and total throughput can be higher.

+What requires care is *when* you enable it, not whether you should:

 :::warning
-Do not attempt to enable multipathing on a production pool with existing and active iSCSI and/or HBA and/or FC SRs.
+Do not attempt to enable multipathing on a production pool with existing and active iSCSI and/or HBA and/or FC SRs: the device topology changes when multipathing takes over, which must not happen under active I/O. Enable it **before** creating these SRs.

 You can activate it on the "fly", per XCP-ng host (Advanced tab), but it is recommended to do so with XCP-ng hosts that have no VMs running.
 :::

-## iSCSI
+## 🌐 iSCSI {#iscsi}

 ### Requirements
 * Two different network interfaces.